carloslodelar/cardano-course/setting-up-a-local-cluster/create-a-local-cluster.md

 {% endtab %}
 {% endtabs %}

 Also, change a couple of Byron parameters for your local cluster.
 Change `minThd` to `"1000000000000000"`  so that update proposals need positive votes from both genesis keys to be approved.
-And change `"updateImplicit"` to 450, so that update proposals expire if they have not accumulated enough votes after 450 slots.
+And change `"updateImplicit"` to 450, so that update proposals expire if they have not accumulated enough votes after 450 slots:

 {% tabs %}
 {% tab title="Linux" %}